 Ragtag is one of four businesses that share the building we call Hittsville, at 10 Hitt Street in downtown Columbia.

 Full-flavored artisan and whole grain breads, homemade soups, specialty sandwiches, scratch pastries, bread plates, and breakfast.
 Offering several vegetarian options in a relaxed atmosphere.
-Each meal is made fresh to order; this takes some time, so if you are thinking about enjoying a film with a meal, please allow us time to prepare your food.
+Each meal is made fresh to order; this takes some time, so if you are thinking about enjoying a film with a meal, please allow for food preparation time.

 Only food and drink from Uprise is allowed in our theaters.

 The bar carries a wide array of craft beers, wines, and spirits.
 It's a great place to gather before or after a film.
 Open seven days a week.
 Note: the kitchen is closed on Sundays.